California Prevailing Wage Information

 TRAVEL & SUBSISTENCE

 Pursuant to California prevailing wage law, some trade classifications require compensation for travel and subsistence.
-Please See, wage determinations to view what trade classifications compensate for travel and subsistence.
+Please see wage determinations to view what trade classifications require compensation for travel and subsistence.

 CONTRACTOR LICENSING